-Community based organisations such as Fire Protection Associations (FPAs) which can be established by landowners in terms of section 3 of the NVFFA for the purpose of predicting, preventing, managing and extinguishing veldfires are examples of organisations that the fire service must work closely with.
 This White Paper recognise the strategic role played by designated fire services.
 Going forward, adequate provisions must be put in place to enable designated services to deliver fire services.
-Whilst there is agreement that government must work with all stakeholders involved in the provision of fire services to reduce the losses as a result of fires, robust and clear mechanisms for accountability must be put in place.
+Whilst there is agreement that government must work with all stakeholders involved in the provision of fire services to reduce the losses as a result of fires, robust and clear mechanisms for accountability must be put in place to ensure closer working relationships with municipal fire services.
 This should be accompanied by clear criteria for monitoring and evaluation where applicable.
 It is also important that government must provide leadership on initiatives that are part of partnerships.
+Thus, the Department must ensure that regulatory frameworks are in place that outline the process that a potential designated service must follow in order to obtain recognition.
+Such a framework must make the process of applying for recognition simple, flexible, compatible and harmonious with best practice jurisdictions internationally while providing a predictable and effective environment for the efficient regulation of designated services in the country.

-SECTION 10: FIRE SERVICE EDUCATION, RESEARCH, TRAINING & CAPACITY BUILDING
+CHAPTER 10: FIRE SERVICE EDUCATION, RESEARCH, TRAINING AND CAPACITY BUILDING